Kitchen Remodeling in Paoli, PA

 - Modern lighting and appliances

-- Standard plumbing updates — galvanized lines on exterior walls usually come out
+- Galvanized supply on exterior walls usually comes out

-- Cabinetry to the ceiling (replacing the original cabinet boxes that stop 18 inches below)
+- Cabinetry to the ceiling (the originals stop 18 inches below)

 - Quartz countertops